herdl/shortcode-enablr/README.md

 ## Description

-The Herdl dynamic keyword insertion plugin, The Insertr, dynamically inserts a keyword onto your page using a simple URL query string to determine the keyword and a shortcode for placement.
+The Herdl dynamic keyword insertion plugin, Shortcode Enablr, dynamically inserts a keyword onto your page using a simple URL query string to determine the keyword and a shortcode for placement.

 The placement of the word or phrase is determined by the location of the short code.
 In the case where a word is not specified a fallback Keyword or phrase is placed instead.